-An Authorised Firm must:

-- (a) at least once every calendar month, reconcile its records of Client Accounts held with Third Party Account Providers with monthly statements received from those Third Party Account Providers: - (b) at least every six months, count all Client Investments physically held by the Authorised Firm, or its Nominee Company, and reconcile the result of that count to the records of the Authorised Firm; and - (c) at least every six months, reconcile individual Client ledger balances with the Authorised Firm's records of Client Investment balances held in Client Accounts.

-An Authorised Firm must ensure that the process of reconciliation does not give rise to a conflict of interest.
+- (1) An Authorised Firm must: - at least once every calendar month, reconcile its records of Client Accounts held with Third Party Account Providers with monthly statements received from those Third Party Account Providers; - (b) at least every six months, count all Client Investments physically held by the Authorised Firm, or its Nominee Company, and reconcile the result of that count to the records of the Authorised Firm; and - (c) at least every six months, reconcile individual Client ledger balances with the Authorised Firm's records of Client Investment balances held in Client Accounts. - (2) An Authorised Firm must ensure that the process of reconciliation does not give rise to a conflict of interest. - (3) Where Authorised Persons Provide Custody for safeguarding and administering Private E-currencies belonging to another Person, all reconciliations required under 8.3.16 shall be conducted at least every week.